Published On: May 22 2013 06:15:11 PM CDTUpdated On: May 24 2013 01:00:00 AM CDT

 1960: Actress Kristin Scott Thomas, best known for movies such as "Bitter Moon," "Four Weddings and a Funeral" and "The English Patient" (pictured), is born in Redruth, Cornwall, England.

 1959: John Foster Dulles, who served as U.S. secretary of state under President Dwight D. Eisenhower and was a significant figure in the early Cold War era, dies of colon cancer at the age of 71 in Washington, D.C.
-The Washington Dulles International Airport, located in Dulles, Va., is named in his honor.
+The Washington Dulles International Airport, located in Dulles, Virginia, is named in his honor.
 He's seen here with Eisenhower in 1956.

-1955: Singer-songwriter Rosanne Cash, the eldest daughter of country music icon Johnny Cash and his first wife, Vivian Liberto Cash Distin, is born in Memphis, Tenn.
+1955: Singer-songwriter Rosanne Cash, the eldest daughter of country music icon Johnny Cash and his first wife, Vivian Liberto Cash Distin, is born in Memphis, Tennessee.
 She is best known for her 1981 breakthrough hit "Seven Year Ache" and other songs like the Grammy-winning "I Don't Know Why You Don't Want Me" and "Blue Moon with Heartache."
 She's seen here (left) with her father and her stepmother, June Carter Cash, in 1996.

 1953: Actor Alfred Molina, best known for the TV series "Law & Order: LA" and movies such as "Spider-Man 2," "Boogie Nights," "Frida" and "Prince of Persia," is born in London, England.